ServiceWeaver/weaver/website/blog/testing.md

 FAIL    github.com/ServiceWeaver/weaver/sim/internal/bank       1.015s
 ```

-The simulator writes the failing execution to a file,
+The simulator writes the failing execution to a file
-`testdata/sim/TestBank/62af1e314c4de114.json`, so that it can be replayed during
+(`testdata/sim/TestBank/62af1e314c4de114.json` in this example).
+The next time
+you run `go test`, the simulator will automatically parse and replay the failing
-future invocations of `go test`.
-The simulator also prints out a [Mermaid
-diagram][mermaid] of the failing execution:
+execution.
+The simulator also prints out a [Mermaid diagram][mermaid] of the
+failing execution (which you can view using [mermaid.live](https://mermaid.live/)):

 <figure>
   <img src="testing/bank_failure.svg" alt="A diagram showing an execution of a banking application that resulted in a negative bank account balance.">